awesomeerictech/DigitalBloom/README.md

 DigitalBloom is **not an ERP**.
 It does not manage accounting, inventory, or internal enterprise workflows.
 Its sole focus is **customer-facing marketing, communication, and engagement**.

-DigitalBloom is a modern replacement for legacy marketing websites, it offers more tools than a website.
+DigitalBloom is a modern replacement for legacy marketing websites, it offers more tools than a website, it uses advanced Artificial Intelligence, social media marketing strategies and digital marketing skills to bring value to the business.

+Through strategic planning and advanced social media marketing, we help you increase sales and cultivate a strong, loyal customer base.

 ---